hsf-training/hsf-training-singularity-webpage/_episodes/01-introduction.md

 > ## What about virtual machines?
 > Virtual Machines (VMs) provide the same isolation and reproducibility.
-> However, they emulate the hardware, so they are computationally heavier to run,
+> However, they emulate the hardware, or at least the full OS, so they are computationally heavier to run,
 > require bigger files when distributed and are less flexible than containers, that run only what you require to be different.
+> All containers use the same OS Kernel of the host and contain only Libraries and the App that run in User space.
+> See [this article](https://dockerlabs.collabnix.com/beginners/difference-vm-containers.html) for a more detailed comparison.
 {: .callout}

 # Why Apptainer/Singularity?

-Many solutions are available to work with containers, for example [Docker](https://www.docker.com/), one of the most popular platforms.
-However, the enterprise-based container frameworks were motivated to provide _micro-services_, a solution that fits well in the models of the industry, where system administrators with root privilege install and run applications, each in its own container.
+Many solutions are available to work with containers, for example [Docker](https://www.docker.com/), one of the most popular platforms, or the free OSS [Podman](https://podman.io/).
+However, the enterprise-based container frameworks were motivated to provide
+_micro-services_, a solution that fits well in the models of the industry, where system administrators with root privilege start the container engine daemon and install and run applications, each in its own container.
 This is not so compatible with the workflow in the High-Performance Computing (HPC) and High Throughput Computing (HTC), in which usually complex applications run exhaustively using all the available resources and without any special privilege.

 Apptainer/Singularity is a container platform created for the HPC/HTC use case.
-It allows to build and run containers with just a few steps in most of the cases, and its design presents key concepts for the scientific community:
+It allows to build and run containers with just a few steps in most of the cases, and its design presents key advantages for the scientific community:
 * Single-file based container images, facilitating the distribution, archiving and sharing.
 * Ability to run, and in modern systems also to be installed, without any root daemon or setuid privileges.
 This makes it safer for large computer centers with shared resources.
 * Preserves the permissions in the environment.
 The user outside the container can be the same user inside.
 * Simple integration with resource managers and distributed computing frameworks because it runs as a regular application.
+* Minimum overhead.
+No extra processes after initializing the container (Uses `execv()`).

  <a href="https://apptainer.org/docs/user/">
 <img src="https://apptainer.org/docs/user/main/_static/logo.png" alt="Apptainer/Singularity" width="220">